 What is the prostate?

 The prostate gland is a small but important gland in the male reproductive system.
-Its main job is to produce secretions that make up part of the semen protecting and enriching the sperm.
+It produces secretions that help to protect the semen and enrich the sperm.
 The prostate gland sits just below the bladder and surrounds the neck of the bladder and the beginning of the urethra (the tube through which you pass urine).